w3f/Grants-Program/applications/uke.md

 ## Future Plans

-In the short term, I plan to begin marketting a beta program for this project in order to gain user feedback and viability.
+In the short term, I plan to begin marketing a beta program for this project in order to gain user feedback and viability.
 Based off of this, I will further the protocol as needed.

 Short Term Goals